mechamsamuel/Foxtail_ideas/unbouncetricks.md

 Once Again:
 *None of these tricks will show up in the page builder part of Unbounce.
 You have to at least be in the preview screen of your site, and even then sometimes Unbounce will not read the code you have added, so to be overly safe publish the page to see these changes.*
 >If you run into any problems at all I am always happy to come help!
 Even the smallest questions will never bother me, so don't hesitate.

+*Based off of Internet Searching, and prior knowledge...hope that covers me legally.*